IanGrenville/LaserHarp/index.md

 ![Notes](notes.png)
 *Seen from the audience side in this case, so left-right are flipped*

 Before a performance can begin, the light sensors must be manually tuned corresponding to the ambient light conditions in the space, as well as to adjust for overall variances and unreliabilities with the electronic components.
 Other setup steps include specifying the scale the notes of the harp will be mapped to.
 After setup is complete, the performer engages with the instrument through physical gesture and positioning of their hands relative to the beam array.
-In a continous cycle, the performer recieves musical feedback from the sounds induced by their actions.
+In a continuous cycle, the performer receives musical feedback from the sounds induced by their actions.
 From this, they can then move their hands horizontally and vertically to play new notes or to control the parameters of existing ones.
 Once they have done so, the instrument will measure this new set of data points and convert it into MIDI notes, which are sent to the computer which then produces further musical feedback, continuing the loop of the performance.

 ![Musical Interface Diagram](performance_diagram.PNG)